braze-inc/braze-docs/_docs/_developer_guide/platform_wide/sending_test_messages.md

 {% tabs %}
 {% tab iOS %}

-You can send a single notification through the terminal via CURL and the [Messaging API]({{site.baseurl}}/api/endpoints/messaging/).
+You can send a single notification through the terminal via cURL and the [Messaging API]({{site.baseurl}}/api/endpoints/messaging/).
 You will need to replace the following fields with the correct values for your test case:

 - `YOUR_API_KEY` - available on the **Developer Console** page
 - `YOUR_EXTERNAL_USER_ID` - available on the the **User Search** page